jenska/iotonboarding/README.md

 SAP IoT device auto onboarding demo.

+# Status

+Stuck because of issues dealing with PBES2 certs.

 ## What's this?

 PoC app creates a new IoT device via API, connects to the device and sends some random data to the SAP IoT service.